pharaox/carnalitas_x/README.md

 Unlike Carnalitas, a person can only be enslaved if he or she is a prisoner.
 The *Enslave* interaction is not available on free courtiers.
 Since a prisoner doesn't really have a choice, both *Enslave* and *Seize Slave* interactions are accepted automatically.

 When deciding to initiate enslaving or seizing of slaves, the AI is driven by considerations similar to the ones listed under [AI Willingness to Buy or Sell](#ai-willingness-to-buy-or-sell).
 In addition, factors such as AI compassion, greed, and their opinion of the prisoner also play a role.
 Unlike Carnalitas, the AI would not enslave a prisoner that should rather be executed (execution reason, rival / nemesis, unfaithful spouse, etc.), unless the prisoner survived for more than 2 years.

+For added realism and to ensure the mod doesn't disrupt the original game balance, the *Enslave* interaction is balanced in such a way that only about 20% of all prisoners are actually enslaved by the AI.
+The rest are executed, ransomed, or simply released.

 ### Freeing and Ransoming Slaves